-Remedial Use: defined as the use of an I/A system for the upgrade of a failed non-conforming septic system when there is no increase in the design flow served by the proposed I/A system and no increase in habitable space or change in use that may increase sewage flow.
+Remedial Use: Use of I/A systems for the upgrade of a Failed or Nonconforming Septic System and there shall be no increase in the design flow served by the proposed I/A systems and no increase in habitable space or change use that, in the Board's judgement has the potential to increase sewage flow.
+The Board may consider a variance to this provision to allow the increase in flow from an "accessory dwelling unit" as defined herein and compliant with the Town of Truro conditions for the unit.

-Nitrogen Credit: the use of I/A technology for development of a property beyond the standard of 110 gpd of wastewater flow per 10,000 sf of area.
-Nitrogen credit shall not be allowed for new construction unless an Accessory Dwelling Unit is being created.
+Nitrogen Credit is the use of I/A technology for development of a property beyond the standard of 110 gpd of wastewater flow per 10,000 sf of area.
+Nitrogen credit shall not be allowed for new construction, unless an ADU is being created.

-Nitrogen loading limitations: The 440 gpd per acre of land requirement for septic system design as described in Title 5.
+Nitrogen Loading limitations: The 440 gpd per acre of land requirement for septic system design as described in title 5.

-Non-conforming septic system: Any system which, when installed did not comply with provisions of either the 1978 or 1995 iterations of Title 5, including cesspools and all similar systems in use prior to the adoption of the 1978 Code.
+Non-conforming Septic System: Any system which, when installed did not comply with provisions of either the 1978 or 1995 iterations of Title 5, including cesspools and all similar systems in use prior to the adoption of the 1978 Code.

 Title 5: Refers to Title 5 of the Massachusetts State Environmental Code, 310 CMR 15.000, et seq.
-Title 5 septic system: Includes any system installed in compliance with the 1978 or 1995 iterations of Title 5 but shall not mean cesspools or any similar system in use prior to the adoption of the 1978 Code.
+Title 5 Septic System: Includes any system installed in compliance with the 1978 or 1995 iterations of Title 5 but shall not mean cesspools or any similar system in use prior to the adoption of the 1978 Code.
 TN: Means Total Nitrogen